JanHerca/urantiapedia/output/wikijs/en/article/Santiago_Rodriguez/Convergencias_y_divergencias_La_formacion_del_sistema_solar.md

 [UB 57:5.3](/en/The_Urantia_Book/57#p5_3), Paper 57, “The Origin of Urantia”:

-> “_The stage of local space was thus prepared for the exceptional origin of Monmatia, name of the planetary family of your Sun, the solar system to which your world belongs.
-Less than one per cent of Orvonton's planetary systems have had such an origin._”
+> “_Thus was the stage of local space set for the unique origin of Monmatia, that being the name of your sun’s planetary family, the solar system to which your world belongs.
+Less than one per cent of the planetary systems of Orvonton have had a similar origin.._”

 At the moment it reveals to us that it was an unusual origin.
 We have a relatively isolated Sun on the scene that has already attracted to itself a part of the debris that was nearby, produced within the initial nebula, residues even of its own formation.

-And it enters the scene in an enormous stellar cloud, in principle foreign to the Solar System itself: “_4,500,000,000 years ago, the enormous Angona system began to approach the surroundings of this solitary Sun.
-The center of this great system was a dark giant of space, solid, highly charged and with an enormous gravitational pull._” [UB 57:5.4](/en/The_Urantia_Book/57#p5_4)
+And it enters the scene in an enormous stellar cloud, in principle foreign to the Solar System itself: “_4,500,000,000 years ago the enormous Angona system began its approach to the neighborhood of this solitary sun.
+The center of this great system was a dark giant of space, solid, highly charged, and possessing tremendous gravity pull._” [UB 57:5.4](/en/The_Urantia_Book/57#p5_4)

 In addition, we have to take into account that our Sun was a variable star, that it had periods of contraction and expansion, in which it launched enormous tongues of solar material into space that, in most cases, due to the effect of gravity, fell back on the sun. same sun.